darwintantuco/notes/src/content/ecto/query.md

 date: '2021-03-12'
 ---

-#### Ecto Query

-uses Elixir macros to create DSL
+- uses Elixir macros to create DSL

-it's possible to query a table using table names (without a schema)
+- it's possible to query a table using table names (without a schema)
+- pin operator protects us from SQL injection
+- value added by the pin operator is converted to SQL query parameter
+- by default Ecto combines `where` clauses with `and`
+- you can also use `or` or `or_where` keyword

 ```elixir
 posts_by_tony = from post in Post,